christina-cook/christina-cook/README.md

 Welcome to my GitHub profile!
 I'm a former journalist and educator with a love for learning.
 I’m currently enrolled in the Front-End Engineering Program at [Turing School of Software & Design](https://turing.io/).

-- 🌱 I’m currently learning about React!
+- 🌱 I’m currently learning about Redux!
 - 👩‍💻 Pronouns: she/her
 - ⚡ Interests outside of coding:
     - cooking 👩‍🍳